Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 60S - NOAA - Monthly

 | 2025-08-31 | 0.253858 |

-Tip.
-To make your life easier, we categorize time series into data sets and worksheets.
-When you look below, you will find how we structured further material related to the statistics found here.
+Suggestion.
+We categorize time series into data sets and worksheets to simplify research.
+By scrolling down, you will discover how we structured further material linked to the statistics found here.

 Not for investment purposes.
-Data and any other information published on FetchSeries are not not supposed to be used for investment purposes or any other financial decision.
-Users should seek professional advice and do independent analysis before making any financial commitments.
+Data released on this web site are not not supposed to be used for investment purposes or as a basis for financial-decision making.
+Users should seek professional advice and do independent analysis before taking any financial risk.

 Series Metadata